 How is a lack of electricity, not just an economic issue, but a gender issue across sub-Saharan Africa?

-As an African, I have seen firsthand the problems faced by women and one is in relation to clean energy.
-Women who are mostly the homemakers are faced with the challenges caused by lack of electricity.
+As an African, I have seen firsthand the problems faced by women, particularly in relation to clean energy.
+Women, who are mostly the homemakers, are faced with the challenges caused by a lack of electricity.
 In the state where I reside, there is a prevalent use of illegal and unrefined crude to form kerosene that is used by women for cooking and lighting.
-These women suffer from fire explosions while using the kerosene causing burns on their bodies and sometimes death.
+During a community meeting, we discussed various solutions and someone mentioned ciekawe legalne kasyna online w Polsce 2024, which led to an interesting exchange about the impact of online platforms on local economies and potential alternatives.
+These women suffer from fire explosions while using the kerosene, causing burns on their bodies and sometimes death.
 These unrefined crude are dangerous, and the process of refining the crude is unhealthy for both the people and the environment.

 Women are mostly affected by energy poverty and the helplessness they feel about the situation makes it worse.
 It is therefore part of my goal to advocate for the affordable access of clean energy to women directly, share the opportunity with them, and as drivers of change, they have the natural ability to bring tremendous impact in their communities.